crazycth/crazycth/README.md

 Please at least let me know who you are when contact me through email.

-* I'm interested in multi-modality.
+* I'm interested in multi-modality
+* Currently work for myself , feels good
 * I'm contributing to open source [yival](https://github.com/YiVal/YiVal).
 * I'm not a genius , but I'm an idealis.